 But, importantly, this might erode the privacy and security safeguards that are part of blockchain’s appeal, because users would not be able to scan and verify each transaction, just the aggregated one.

 Other observers believe that eventually, an algorithm could work to speed transactions, without affecting blockchain’s other selling points.
+While some believe crypto asset custody solutions could once more increase the security of their cryptos and not have to rely on centralized exchanges.

 Blockchain has potential uses in almost every industry, and stalwarts think it could be as transformative as the personal computer and the internet have been.
 But, like those innovations, the early stages are full of issues that need to be resolved before mainstream acceptance occurs.